microsoft/Workshop-Interact-with-LLMs/Workshop instructions/01_Set_up.md

 > [!NOTE]
 > Azure AI Studio hosts some of the most popular foundation models provided by companies such as Microsoft, Open AI, Hugging Face, Meta and Mistral.

-- **Playgrounds**: The Playgrounds represent a fast and accesible way to interact with the models.
+- **Playgrounds**: The Playgrounds represent a fast and accessible way to interact with the models.
 - **Shared Resources**: This tab provides access to the resources connected or shared by the AI Hub.
-Here you can acces resources such as the model Deployments, connections to other services, compute instances available in the Hub, user access and content filters applied to our models.
+Here you can access resources such as the model Deployments, connections to other services, compute instances available in the Hub, user access and content filters applied to our models.

 ### 2. Hub Overview

-In this page we are able to see an overview of our Azure AI Studio Hub.
+On this page, we can see an overview of our Azure AI Studio Hub.
 This includes the following:

 - **Projects**: A project is a resource within Azure AI Studio that grants us access to most of the platform's features, such as the **Playgrounds**.
 You will notice we have a project created already.
 This is intentional and we will be working with it in the upcoming sections.
 - **Description**: A short description of the Azure AI Studio Hub we are in.